 On an irregular basis, other opportunities arise for remunerated work in the department.
 For example, the department may employ graders for a large class or individual faculty members occasionally hire students as research assistants.
 Federal financial aid recipients may be offered work-study positions.
-Interested students should contact the Director of Graduate Studies.
+Interested students should contact the Director of Graduate Studies for more information.

-University and External Aid
+12.2.
+University and External Financial Aid

 Information about student loans is available from Financial Aid and Scholarships Office in 105 Student Services Building.
 Other financial aid for master's students is limited, but students writing a thesis may be eligible to apply for a Graduate Research Fellowship from the University.
-Students apply through the department, which must rank applicants.
+Students apply through the department, which must rank applicants and forward the top applications to the Graduate School.
 Applications are available at the Office of the Research Committee (120-E Park Building), and the deadline for submitting them to the department is usually around March 1.
-In addition, the Hinckley Institute annually awards one graduate scholarship for a man and one for a woman with a past and future commitment to service in government or politics (see the Hinckley Institute, 253 OSH, for more information).
+In addition, the Hinckley Institute of Politics awards one graduate scholarship annually-one male and one female with a past and future commitment to service in government or politics (see the Hinckley Institute for more information).

-XIII.
-Teaching Assistantship Policies
+13. Teaching Assistantship Policies

+13.1.
 Tuition Benefit